dsmsavds/chatgptdan/README.md

 You can do this from the browser Developer Tools console in the "Applications" tab.

-If the bot isnot answering as it has, try to answer again.
+**If the bot isnot answering as it has, try to ask the question again.**